Towards the Passive House: A short history of energy-efficient housing in Canada (Part 1 of 5)

 A 5-part series for contractors in which we outline the basics of the history of energy-efficient housing in Canada.

-Editor’s Note: This article was sent to us by Joseph Hough, an apprentice carpenter in Vancouver with a lifelong interest in engineering, homebuilding and energy-efficiency.
+Editor’s Note: This article was sent to us by Joseph Hough, a carpenter in Vancouver with a lifelong interest in engineering, homebuilding and energy-efficiency.
 Joseph spoke to many Canadian builders and engineers as he drafted up this history of the Passive House in Canada.
 In particular, he would like to thank engineer Harold Orr of Saskatoon, a world-renowned energy-efficiency pioneer who was instrumental in the development of The Saskatoon Conservation House (1977), one of the very first highly-energy-efficient residential houses in Canada.
 Two months ago, Harold Orr, now 86, was awarded the Order of Canada for his life’s work in the field.

 Now that governments are pushing energy-efficient concepts as part of Canada’s attempt to dramatically lower carbon consumption, the Passive House concept is getting increasing publicity in the mainstream media.
 But the Passive House is not a new concept.
 In fact, the idea is almost 30 years old.